 Ethiopia has been a priority for Biovision since 2001 and it supports various projects in the country, focussing in particular on the introduction of ecological methods to promote health and sustainable agriculture and expand the sustainable use of land.
 Biovision works with local partners and the local office of icipe in Addis Abeba.

-In 2015, Ethiopia had a population of almost 100 million and after Nigeria is most populated country in Africa.
-The population is currently growing at 2.9%, which is roughly in line with the African average.
+In 2019, Ethiopia had a population of over 108 million and after Nigeria is most populated country in Africa.
+The population is currently growing at 2.6%, which is roughly in line with the African average.
 The annual increase is about 3 million people.
-In total, 64 % of people are under 24 years of age and about 20% of the population live in towns and cities.
-As a result of the widespread rural exodus, this group is increasing annually by 4.9% – significantly faster than the country’s average (www.cia.gov).
+In total, 59 % of people are under 24 years of age and about 20% of the population lives in towns and cities.
+As a result of the widespread rural exodus, this group is increasing annually by 4.9% – significantly faster than the country’s average.

 Despite progress in healthcare, its provision - particularly in rural areas - remains inadequate.
-Many people suffer from frequent bouts of diarrhoea caused by the parlous state of the sanitary conditions and for children this is the main cause of death (http://liportal.giz.de/).
-Only 42% of the country’s population has access to clean water and only 23% to sanitary facilities (http://hdr.undp.org).
+Many people suffer from frequent bouts of diarrhoea caused by the parlous state of the sanitary conditions and for children this is the main cause of death.
+Only half of the country’s rural population has access to clean water and only 28% to sanitary facilities.
 In addition, diseases such as malaria, hepatitis, meningitis, schistosomiasis and AIDS are widespread, although the percentage of HIV infections is considerably lower than in other East African countries such as Kenya, Tanzania and Uganda.
-Through its project DPH-001 Environmentally friendly malaria prevention in Tolay, Biovision is helping improve the health of people in Ethiopia.

 The fracture zone along the Ethiopian Rift has active volcanoes and numerous lakes.
 In the North East, there is the Danakil Depression, one of the most hostile deserts in the world.
 Also typical of the landscape are the steep cliffs that in many places form the edge of the high plateaus, particularly in the west on the border with Sudan and around the deep clefts formed by the great rivers.
 In addition to the deserts and semi-deserts in the East and the mountains in the north where peaks exceed 4,000 metres, the landscape is dominated by an extensive area of wet and dry savannahs.
 The climate varies significantly from region to region depending upon the altitude.
 The average annual temperature in the mountainous parts of the upland plateaus is only 16 degrees Celsius but in the tropical, hot plains it can reach 27 degrees.